Clinical Program Manager, FIT, Full-Time

 Physical Demands and Working Conditions:

-While performing the duties of this job, the employee is regularly required to stand, walk, climb or balance, stoop, sit, bend, squat, kneel, twist, crouch or crawl, and reach with hands and arms in an office or event setting.
-Be able to drive and transport children as well as supplies to events.
-Specific use of speech and hearing to communicate in person and by telephone; vision to read handwritten and printed materials and computer screen; and lift moderate weight including children.
-Work hours include nights and weekends.
+While performing the duties of the job, the employee is regularly required to sit or stand for long periods of time in an office setting or while driving; intermittently walk, stand, bend, squat, kneel, twist, and reach with hands and arms; use speech and hearing to communicate in person and by telephone; vision to read handwritten and printed materials and computer screen; and lift moderate weight of up to 50 pounds, including children.

-To apply for this position, send email to email@example.com and include your resume and cover letter detailing how your skills and experiences are relevant to the requirements of this position.
-Please include your salary requirements.
+If you meet minimum qualifications for this position you can apply by sending an email to email@example.com that includes your resume and cover letter detailing how your skills and experiences are relevant to the requirements of this position.